leov30/retroarch-plalist-maker/README.md

-# retroarch-playlist-maker
+# retroarch-playlist-maker for ogxbox
+batch script to build playlist for ogxbox retroarch, will fill out core info/path from menu selection, can make a playlist from recursive directories, and supports finalburn full titles.

+# usage
-I made this script to build playlist for this emulator(ogxbox retroarch), just drag and drop the folder with the roms intro the script. it supports subdirectories, you can drop the complete rom folder from resurrection xtras and will build the playlist the script will also setup the playlist to the selected core or set it to auto
+just drag and drop the folder with the roms into the script. playlist will have the name of the folder, paths to the roms will be "D:\\roms\\" to be used inside emulators roms\ folder.

-I improved the script, now has the option to add full titles to finalburn playlist (needs arcade.txt file in _arcade folder). i also included this:
+_arcade folder needs to be next to the script to extract finalbaurn titles.

+i also included this:
 - full finalburn datafile
-- only parents datafile
+- only parents finalburn datafile
-- script to extract neogeo,cps1,cps2
+- batch script to separate neogeo,cps1,cps2 into their own folders

-after making the playlist the \n character needs to be removed, this can be done with notepad++ in extended mode, or the script will do it automatically if xidel.exe is found next to the batch script: https://www.videlibri.de/xidel.html